VlahdimyrLB/Task-Manager/README.md

-#This is sample project in creating RESTful API in node/express.js
+# This is sample project in creating RESTful API in node/express.js
+# Note: You need a MONGO URI